 Uncertain answers to these questions can raise your concern about safe fasting or even affect your health.
-So, to set the record straight and help you get consistent results from your fasting, here is everything you need to know about combining supplements and intermittent fasting.
+So, to set the record straight and help you get consistent results from your fasting, here is everything you need to know about taking supplements while intermittent fasting.

-Intermittent fasting, also called intermittent energy restriction (IER), is a well-known dietary practice that results in the body's energy metabolism due to ketosis (a fat-burning phase).
-The fasting approach has seen many promotions partly due to the impact on weight management and cardiometabolic health.
+While intermittent fasting, also called intermittent energy restriction (IER), is a well-known dietary practice that results in the body's energy metabolism due to ketosis (a fat-burning phase), the fasting approach has seen many promotions partly due to the impact on weight management and cardiometabolic health.

 Using this dietary approach, individuals switch between eating and fasting periods.
 IER isn't strict on the food types to take.
 Instead, it focuses on the specific time to take in food.
 These intervals need to be regular, with fasting windows between 12 to 24 hours.

-Consequently, intermittent fasting isn't a diet in generally accepted terms but is more appropriately described as an eating pattern.
-The standard IER pattern is 16 hours of fasting per day, also known as the Leangains protocol, in which you skip breakfast and only eat between an 8-hour window.
+Consequently, while intermittent fasting isn't a diet in generally accepted terms but is more appropriately described as an eating pattern, the standard IER pattern is 16 hours of fasting per day, also known as the Leangains protocol.
+In this protocol you skip breakfast and only eat between an 8-hour window.
 The other method is a full day fasting on two days in the week.

 During these prolonged hours of no-calorie-containing food, the body shifts from glucose as a primary energy source to fatty acid-derived ketones.
 This metabolic transition results in hormone levels and is cited for several health benefits.